 Home to a shogun and cherry shrimp, and Japan's green tea heartland

 Situated on Suruga Bay between Tokyo and Nagoya on the historic Tokaido route, the Pacific coast city of Shizuoka is famed for supplying most of Japan's tea and maguro tuna.
 It's also where Tokugawa Ieyasu—the shogun who reunified Japan in 1600—grew up and lived out his final years.
-Many reminders of his presence remain, including Sunpu Castle .
+Many reminders of his presence remain, including Sunpu Castle Park .

-The city's environs include Miho-no-Matsubara , a seaside pine grove with views of Mt.
-Fuji noted by poets and artists, and Nihondaira , which overlooks the Pacific and tea farms.
-Shizuoka also has some striking shrines connected to the Tokugawa clan−Shizuoka Sengen and Kunozan Toshogu.
+The city's environs include Miho-no-Matsubara Pine Grove , a seaside pine grove with views of Mt.
+Fuji noted by poets and artists, and Nihondaira Plateau , which overlooks the Pacific and tea farms.
+Shizuoka also has some beautiful shrines connected to the Tokugawa clan−Shizuoka Sengen and Kunozan Toshogu Shrine .
 The latter is where Tokugawa Ieyasu rests.

 If you're into shopping, dining and nightlife, head for the city's extensive shopping complexes.
 One of them, S-Pulse Dream Plaza , has a theme park and a museum dedicated to sushi.

 - Nihondaira Plateau's rolling hills, offering spectacular views, as well as home to Kunozan Toshogu Shrine

 - The well-preserved Mariko and Utsunoya post stations on the old Tokaido route

-- Miho-no-Matsubara, an extensive pine grove along a beach with a stunning view of Mt.
+- Miho-no-Matsubara Pine Grove, an extensive area along a beach with a stunning view of Mt.
 Fuji

 - Sampling sakura shrimp, harvested only in Suruga Bay